coder024/SashaktStree-Microsoft-Azure-Hackathon/README.md

 We're also working on <b>an AI assistant bot using Microsoft Azure</b> that will be incorporated into our website and help women find information about helplines, health-related remedial treatments, and women's safety, education, economic freedom policies and protection rights all in one place.

+# Vision

+<h3>To Educate</h3>

+<h4>Our mission is to Educate, Inspire, and Empower rural women.</h4>

+Education allows a woman to acquire more control over her life and participate in decision-making processes, allowing her to contribute socially and economically to the well-being of her family and community.
+Our mission is to educate girls and women so that they may improve their own life prospects by gaining more knowledge, skills, self-confidence, and skills.

+<h3>To Inform</h3>

+<h4>Sashakt Stree means "Strong Woman”.</h4>

+Sashakt Stree promotes knowledge about development, care and protection of rural women and girls through cross-cutting policies and programmes, spreading awareness about their rights and facilitating access to learning, nutrition, institutional and legislative support for enabling them to grow and develop to their full potential.

+<h3>To Inspire</h3>

+<h4>Our goal is to reach out to women in ever-more creative ways through technology. </h4>

+There is something these inspirational women all share in common: they are all warriors and continue to inspire us in our own modern lives.
+Throughout history, women have fought courageously and tirelessly to assert themselves as individuals and experts in their field.
+It’s why the following women deserve celebrating and why they are as relevant now as they ever were in the past and Sashakt stree supports the same.

+<h3>To Empower</h3>

+<h4>To make them Sashakt in their own ways!</h4>

+Empowering women and girls and achieving gender equality are crucial to creating inclusive, open and prosperous societies.
+Sashakt Stree promotes access and opportunity for women and girls and builds the skills and confidence of women and girls to achieve their potential and have more influence over decisions that affect their lives.

 <H1>Implementation</H1>

 <img width="960" alt="image" src="https://user-images.githubusercontent.com/72097687/172067489-665f44bf-0566-4429-948b-d79e2c2a39a6.png">